 For that reason, you should always expect whomever you purchase flooring from to ask you plenty of questions as the basis for a conversation around your needs and preferences.

 Two Assessments to Help Set Expectations for New Flooring

 At Floor Decor Design Center, we consider it critical to discuss expectations with our customers and do so with two assessments: a job assessment and a design assessment.

 Understanding how your new flooring will perform and keep its like-new look for years to come starts with a proper job site assessment to identify your needs.

 On all projects where we do the installation, we perform an onsite assessment of your project or job.
-Some companies just use a measuring service which may or may not be qualified to do a proper analysis.
-Usually they are contracted to take room measurements and that is all.
+Some companies just use a measuring service that may or may not be qualified to do a proper analysis.
+Usually, they are contracted to take room measurements and that is all.

-You'll want to be sure whoever is measuring for your new floor has a knowledge of installation.
+You'll want to be sure whoever is measuring for your new floor knows about flooring installation.